Language

 About the negotiation

-Starting September 1, 2025, Memorial Healthcare System hospitals, doctors, and other clinicians and its other service locations will be out of network for all services if an agreement is not reached.
-This means they could make you pay more for the same health care services you’re receiving.
+As of September 1, 2025, Memorial Healthcare System hospitals, doctors, and other clinicians and its other service locations are out of network for all services.
+This means Memorial Healthcare System could make you pay more for services.

-If an agreement is not reached, all Memorial Healthcare System hospitals, facilities, plus hospital-based physician specialists, and physician groups will be out-of-network.
+All Memorial Healthcare System hospitals, facilities, plus hospital-based physician specialists, and physician groups have become out-of-network.

 Our goal is to be as transparent as possible, though specific details, including financial discussions, are confidential.
 It’s important to know that health care systems across Florida are asking for significant increases.
 We take those requests seriously.
-Our goal is to reach an agreement that appropriately compensates the health care system and ensures our members have access to quality care at affordable prices.
+Our goal is to reach an agreement that appropriately compensates them and ensures our members have access to quality care at affordable prices.

 Memorial Healthcare System is a large integrated health system in southern Broward County.
 As a tax-payer-funded public health system and not-for-profit health organization, they have a responsibility to be good stewards of their resources.